devtank-ltd/osm-ansible/README.md

 ## Backups

 Server backups are hosted on an "osmbackup" container in the Devtank office.
-Every night, a cron job defined in `/etc/cron.d/osm-backup` runs a `btrbk` backup to `/srv/backups/lxc/` and logs the job to `/var/log/osm-backup`.
+Every night, a cron job defined in `/etc/cron.d/osm-backup` runs a [btrbk](https://github.com/digint/btrbk) backup to `/srv/backups/lxc/` and logs the job to `/var/log/osm-backup`.

 ## Possible improvements

-- We currently use the IONOS firewall, which only allow max.
-15 ports for any given protocol.
+- We currently use the IONOS firewall, which only allow a maximum of 15 ports for any given protocol.
 We need to implement our own firewall on the server.
 - Monitoring and alerting could be improved.